zecure/shadowd.zecure.org/content/overview/user_interface.md

 Make sure that *app/cache* and *app/logs* are writeable by the web server user.

 Open a terminal and navigate to the root folder of the user interface.
-To install the web application you have to download *composer* first:
+To install the web application you have to download *composer* first.
+It is recommended to do the installation without admin privileges.

     curl -s https://getcomposer.org/installer | php